 When setting KPIs for the CEO, how can the Board provide a well-rounded series of 6-7 targets that encourage better performance?

-In this audio, taken from the Conscious CEO Series, Steven Bowman explores a variety of KPIs which, when used in combination, encourage better outcomes for the organization.
+In this podcast, Steven Bowman explores a variety of KPIs which, when used in combination, encourage better outcomes for the organization.

 More on Management